bratislava/maps/README.md

 ## Deployment

-We are uploadig our built applications manually to our [s3](https://console.s3.bratislava.sk/browser/static-pages).
-To get access to it, please contact Martin Pinter.
+We are uploadig our built applications to our [s3](https://console.s3.bratislava.sk/browser/static-pages).
+To get access to it, please contact @vidriduch or @mpinter.

+There is an automation present for uploading files using github actions, or you can do a manual upload.

+### Deployment staging
+If anything is uploaded to master it will be deployed to [dev folder] (https://console.s3.bratislava.sk/browser/static-pages/dev) automatically.

+### Deployment prod
+If you want to deploy to production there is two ways using automation.
+You have to create new release and make a tag and name it, following naming patteron of [semver](https://semver.org/).
+1. deploy single map - tag name should be `prod-<name-of-map-from-package>-v<sem-ver>` -> `prod-closures-and-restrictions-map-v1.2.3`
+2. deploy all maps - tag name should be `prod-all-v<sem-ver>` -> `prod-all-v1.2.3`

 There is a bucket called **static-pages** in which every map is uploaded to its subfolder.